 A highlight on a trip to Baghdad is not only visiting the famous sites but rather walking around Baghdad on foot, visiting bustling bazaars, sharing tea with locals in tea houses in the older part of Baghdad, tea houses that haven’t changed in decades.

 And to talk with curious locals that you can easily say is not used to western tourists in their street are nothing but happy to understand that I’m just a simple western tourist.

 I might even be one of the very first for almost two decades that walk around Baghdad´s markets and streets without out a bulletproof vest and armed guards by my side.

-Souqs and Bazaars around Baghdad are the heart and soul of the city, just like have been since the city was established in 762 AD, and the main markets to visit are the Coppersmith Souq where all kinds of pots and copperware for household or decorative uses are still made by hand, this souq is the best place to by souvenirs.
+Souqs and Bazaars around the city are the heart and soul of the city, just like have been since the city was established in 762 AD, and the main markets to visit are the Coppersmith Souq where all kinds of pots and copperware for household or decorative uses are still made by hand, this souq is the best place to buy souvenirs.

 Not too far away is the Mutanabbi street famous for all its book shops, but also a place to buy older Iraqi notes, postcards and books that were in use during the Saddam Hussein area.